AisiYidingbai/pointinator/README.md

 # instructions if you're not helm
 in short, you need to
-* create a bot user
+1. create a bot user
-* invite it to your server
-* generate its secret key so that it can log in
+2. invite it to your server and generate its secret key so that it can log in
-* install pointinator
-* install the secret key
+3. install pointinator and install the secret key
-* set up a daemon process to let it run in the background
+4. let it run in the background
-* prepare your server
+5. prepare your server
-* test it out
+6. test it out
+7. np enjoy

-## create a bot user
+## 1. create a bot user
 * go to discord developer portal https://discord.com/developers/applications/ and log in with a user that has manage server permissions in the server you want to use pointinator in
 * in applications, create a new application, give it a name, and agree to the tos
 * in the settings for your app, go to oauth2, give it the "bot" scope, and give it the "manage roles", "read messages/view channels", "send messages", and "manage messages" permissions
 * allow the same permissions in the bot tab and also enable the "message content" privileged gateway intent

-## invite it to your server and generate its secret key so that it can log in
+## 2. invite it to your server and generate its secret key so that it can log in
 * go to the bottom and copy-paste the generated url into your browser. log in again and choose the server you want to use pointinator in
 * you'll see pointinator joined. back in bot settings, scroll back up and generate a token with "reset token", note it down. copy-paste it into the `key` variable in `secret.py` in this repo. this is how it logs in
 * go to general information and mess around with the settings in there to personalise your pointinator

-## install pointinator and the secret key
+## 3. install pointinator and the secret key
 * in terminal, git clone this repo into the directory where you want pointinator to be installed: `git clone https://github.com/AisiYidingbai/pointinator.git` and then `cd` into it
 * install python using your preferred method
 * install dependencies: `pip install -r requirements.txt`